werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 `"werf.io/log-regex": RE2_REGEX`

-Defines a [Re2 regex](https://github.com/google/re2/wiki/Syntax) that applies to all logs of all containers of all Pods owned by resource with this annotation.
-Werf will show only those log lines that fit specified regex.
+Defines a [Re2 regex](https://github.com/google/re2/wiki/Syntax) that applies to all logs of all containers of all Pods owned by resource with this annotation. werf will show only those log lines that fit specified regex.
 By default werf will show all log lines.

 #### Log regex for container

 `"werf.io/log-regex-for-CONTAINER_NAME": RE2_REGEX`

-Defines a [Re2 regex](https://github.com/google/re2/wiki/Syntax) that applies to logs of specified container by name `CONTAINER_NAME` of all Pods owned by resource with this annotation.
-Werf will show only those log lines that fit specified regex.
+Defines a [Re2 regex](https://github.com/google/re2/wiki/Syntax) that applies to logs of specified container by name `CONTAINER_NAME` of all Pods owned by resource with this annotation. werf will show only those log lines that fit specified regex.
 By default werf will show all log lines.

 #### Skip logs